 Applicants must answer the questions in the Statutory and Program Requirements and Statutory and Program Priorities sections based on their selections.
-In addition, all applicants must answer each question in the following sections: Disadvantaged Communities, Statewide Park and Community Revitalization Act of 2008, Additional Project Characteristics, Project Readiness, and Organization Capacity.
+In addition, all applicants must answer each question in the sections listed below.
+If a question does not apply to your project, answer "Not Applicable."

+- Disadvantaged and Low-Income Communities

+- Statewide Park and Community Revitalization Act of 2008

+- Additional Project Characteristics

+- Project Readiness

+- Organization Capacity

-Applicants should respond to questions in the order listed and clearly label each question and answer.
+Applicants should respond to questions in the order listed, with the indicated word limits, and include the question along with the response.

-- A. Limit the Project Evaluation Questions to 10 pages (not including sections printed directly from SOAR or supporting documents). - B. Use 8 $\frac{1}{2}$ x 11" paper with a 12-point easy to read font. - C. Upload the Project Evaluation Questions directly into SOAR.
+- Use 8 1⁄2 x 11-inch paper with a 12-point easy to read font. - Upload the Project Evaluation Questions directly into SOAR